gotd/td/ROADMAP.md

 ### Bot API

-The `telegram-bot-api` compatible server should be implemented.
+Embeddable `telegram-bot-api` compatible server should be implemented.

 ### Server